tiagos333/hometask/terraform-modules/README.md

    ```
        az login
    ```
-     *Note: This command will open a Web page to you login in your azure account and after this, the page instruct you to come back to your terminal with this message:
+     *Obs.: This command will open a Web page to you login in your azure account and after this, the page instruct you to come back to your terminal with this message:

      **You have logged in.
 Now let us find all the subscriptions to which you have access...**